BYTtrio/ADNJO/README.md

 # ANDJO

-An web application for learning foreign languages through flashcards and quizzes.
+A web application for learning foreign languages through flashcards and quizzes.
 Generating flashcards and quizzes by using AI.

 # Dependencies
 - Spring Boot DevTools